kovasap/dotfiles/README.md

 1. Download https://www.nirsoft.net/utils/nircmd.html
 2. Make a new task in Windows "Task Scheduler" with program `cmd.exe` and arguments `/c C:\Users\kovas\Downloads\nircmd\nircmd.exe savescreenshotfull "C:\Users\kovas\OneDrive\Pictures\Screenshots\screenshot_%time:~0,2%%time:~3,2%%time:~6,2%_%date:~-10,2%%date:~-7,2%%date:~-4,4%.png"`
      - This actually is problematic because if you use the "Run only when user is logged on" option, you will get a popup command line when the command executes that gets included in the screenshot.
 If you use "Run whether user is logged on or not, the screenshots will be black".
-To fix this, use program `C:\Users\kovas\Downloads\nircmd\nircmd.exe` and argument `savescreenshotfull "C:\Users\kovas\OneDrive\Pictures\Screenshots\screenshot.png"`.
+To fix this, use program `C:\Users\kovas\Downloads\nircmd\nircmd.exe`
+     - You can set this program by adding a new "Action" to the task and argument `savescreenshotfull "C:\Users\kovas\OneDrive\Pictures\Screenshots\screenshot.png"`.
 Then you need to make sure this is synced to Google photos before it gets overwritten.
 Or make another task to move it to a unique filename with program `cmd.exe`.
-4. Set the task to run on your preferred schedule.
+4. Set the task to run on your preferred schedule by adding a new "Trigger".
 5. Use the Google Drive app to sync your screenshot directory to Google Photos.